 Should we turn people away from a lifetime’s campaign to cure cancer because curing cancer isn’t SMART?
 A motivated, creative, inspired, compassionate life forged in the reach towards a world without cancer may result not only in great things but also personal fulfilment, even if the end goal is not realistically achievable in one’s life time.

-I’ll tell you one context where deadlines are a great idea: when you’re so inspired that unless you set yourself a strict stop time, you’ll just keep going indefinitely.
-(That’s not using a deadline as a motivational tool so much as a ’stop yourself going on endlessly’ tool.)
+I’ll tell you one context where deadlines are a great idea.
+When you’re so inspired that unless you set yourself a strict stop time, you’ll just keep going indefinitely.

-SMART is most at home as a model for goals which are in some way contractual between you and another party.
-It makes sure you’re both share the same expectations, ensures the goal is fair and sets up agreed measures to avoid arguments later.
+SMART is a great model for goals which are in some way contractual between you and another party.
+It makes sure you share the same expectations.
+It ensures the goal is fair and it sets up agreed objectives measures to avoid disputes later.

-SMART is not a good model for the big dream itself; or those inspired life campaigns like ridding the world of hunger or ridding the world of cancer.
+SMART is not a good model for the big dream itself.
+It’s not a good way to define those inspired life-long super-goals like ridding the world of hunger or ridding the world of cancer.

-It surprises me how many people think the S, the M, the A, the R and the T represent the five well-formedness conditions for outcomes in NLP.
-That’s getting things mixed up.
+It surprises me how many people think the S, M, A, R and T represent the five “well-formedness” conditions for outcomes in NLP.
+To be clear, that’s getting things mixed up.

-Remember, the classic NLP well-formed outcome is about building desired states and desired patterns of feelings and behaviours, not external goals per se; and the conditions are:
+The classic NLP well-formed outcome model, or “the well-formedness conditions for outcomes in therapy” as they were originally called, is about building desired states and desired patterns of feelings and behaviours, not external goals per se.

 Wishing you health and happiness,